Chapter 4. References

 QR4.8.4 Emergence

-If our universe was made by accident, whatever made it has long ago abandoned it to the laws of physics.
+Scientific materialism suggests a universe made by accident and abandoned to the laws of physics long ago.
 The second law of thermodynamics dooms everything to run down, whether our bodies or the sun, and the universe is no exception, so its likely future is a big freeze, an eternal emptiness where everything stops, like a clock that has run down.
-This dismal vision, of a universe going nowhere, implies that we are too, so what we do doesn’t really matter at all.
+And if the universe is going nowhere, we are too, so what we do doesn’t really matter at all.

-This cosmic nihilism calls itself the voice of reason, but what if our universe is also evolving by a general principle that is just as important as thermodynamics?
-A watch doesn’t evolve, it just runs down, but our universe has evolved new outcomes like us, so are we pointless?
-If we are, then so is the universe, but if we aren’t, then neither is what made us.
-And what our universe will evolve in the future is unknown, so to conclude that it is going nowhere is premature.
-If we are part of an ongoing evolution, then nihilism is just a belief, not a certainty.
+This dismal cosmic nihilism calls itself the voice of reason but what if evolution is like thermodynamics, a universal principle?
+A watch doesn’t evolve, it just runs down, but our universe evolved conscious beings, so are we pointless?
+If we are, then so is the universe but if we aren’t, then neither is what made us.
+To call what is evolving pointless is to assume to know where it is going, which we don’t, so nihilism is just a belief.
+Between the abyss of extinction and the hope of evolution, we carry on, not because we know but because we don’t.

-In the beginning then, there was light, that had the potential to evolve into matter, so it did.
-Matter then continued to evolve into atoms and molecules, to eventually form the complex molecules that led to life.
-All this, not by design or accident but by inheritance.
-For example, an acorn that grows into an oak tree wasn’t designed to do that, neither did it do so by accident.
-It inherited that ability from its origin so if it succeeds, it always becomes an oak not some random thing.
-Likewise, a universe predisposed to evolve will do so, and what emerges from it isn’t accidental or designed.
+The beginning then was light that could evolve into matter, so it did.
+Matter then evolved atoms, molecules, and eventually complex life, not by design or accident but by inheritance.
+For example, an acorn doesn’t contain the design of an oak tree yet if it becomes one, it isn’t an accident either.
+It inherited the ability to grow from its origin, and likewise a universe predisposed to evolve will do so, and what emerges from it isn’t accidental or designed.

 Emergence occurs when a complex entity has properties that its parts don’t have on their own, that arise from how they interact.
-For example, a caterpillar that crawls can form a pupa from which emerges a butterfly that flies.
-Inside a pupa, the parts of a caterpillar recombine to form a butterfly that behaves differently, so it remakes itself by emergence.
+An example is when a caterpillar crawls emerges from a pupa as a butterfly that flies.
+Inside the pupa, the parts of the caterpillar recombine to allow a new property, of flight.
+Likewise, hydrogen and oxygen combine to form water with the property of wetness that its gaseous parts don’t have.
+Emergence is then how our universe evolves new things.

-To think that a butterfly contains a caterpillar within it, or that water has a gaseous base, is to misunderstand how new properties emerge.
-For example, the fruit bowl model portrays the nucleus of an atom as protons and neutrons sitting side by side but in this model, it is an emergent quark structure (4.6.1) that has a shape, unlike the particles that comprise it.
+To think that a butterfly contains a caterpillar within it, or that water has a gaseous base, is to ignore emergence.
+In physics, the fruit bowl model does this by seeing the nucleus as protons and neutrons sitting side by side, while this model suggests an emergent quark string (4.6.1) that has a shape, unlike its components.
 Likewise, when light combines into electrons or quarks, matter and charge emerge as new properties.
-Emergence is then how our universe creates new entities with new properties.
+Emergence is how our universe creates new entities with new properties.

 You are a child of the universe no less than the trees and the stars; you have a right to be here.
 And whether or not it is clear to you, no doubt the universe is unfolding as it should.
 (Ehrmann, 1927).

-Table 4.8 compares how physical realism and quantum realism describe matter, so the reader can decide if we are the accidental byproduct of an indifferent machine or the natural result of a universe evolving to become what it can.
+Table 4.8 compares physical realism and quantum realism for matter, so the reader can decide for themselves.

 Next